Kadabash/android-as-webcam/README.md

 ## Known Issues

+* This does not capture audio, only video.

 * The stream will be restarted automatically every 3 minutes.
   This is a limitation of the built-in Android `screenrecord` command we're using.
   Check that your applications handle this restarting well by setting the `RECORD_TIME_SECS`